ThePhD/sol2/docs/source/containers.rst

 ==========
 *working with containers in sol2*

 Containers are objects that are meant to be inspected and iterated and whose job is to typically provide storage to a collection of items.
-The ``std::`` library has several containers of varying types, and all of them have ``begin()`` and ``end()`` function which return iterators.
-C-style arrays are also containers, and sol2 will detect all of them for use and bestow them with special properties and functions.
+The standard library has several containers of varying types, and all of them have ``begin()`` and ``end()`` methods which return iterators.
+C-style arrays are also containers, and sol2 will detect all of them for use and bestow upon them special properties and functions.

 * Containers from C++ are stored as ``userdata`` with special ``usertype`` metatables with :ref:`special operations<container-operations>`
-* Containers can be manipulated from C++ and Lua and, like userdata, will `reflect changes if you use a reference`_ to the data.
+* Containers can be manipulated from both C++ and Lua, and, like userdata, will `reflect changes if you use a reference`_ to the data.
 * This means containers **do not automatically serialize as Lua tables**
 	- If you need tables, consider using ``sol::as_table`` and ``sol::nested``
 	- See `this table serialization example`_ for more details